rdesmartin/rdesmartin.github.io/_notes/Methodology.md

 Keep a reading list of papers that are of interest, with short explanation why I want to read them (because it is easy to forget!)
 # Writing

+## Management
 It is hard/impossible to control exactly the output of a writing session.
 Instead of setting a content goal ("by the end of the week I will have written the introduction") set time goals ("by the end of the week I will have spent 5 hours writing") and stick to these goals.

 Figure out most productive time of the day for focused work and set 1hr of writing each day, or set aside a single day only for writing.

+## Writing Tips
+* Favor active phrases over passive ones for greater clarity
+* Start with bullet points

+# General Productivity